Skip to main content

 • “Fast-paced gameplay with a super smooth flow, that not only looks great but also provides some seriously butt-clenching moments!”

-• “The hacked together menu, slowly viewable pilot and ship properties, odd pilot pictures, and loading screen freezes let you immerse into the true one-dev gameplay-first indie gem feel.”
+• “The hacked together menu, slowly viewable pilot and ship properties, odd pilot pictures and loading screen freezes prevent immersion and highlight the game's unpolished indie nature.”

 • replayability